Hongongong/rotten_tomatoes_scraper/README.md

 # rotten_tomatoes_scraper
-Scraping movie reviews on rotten tomatoes using beautifulsoup and request
+Scraping movie reviews on rotten tomatoes using beautifulsoup and requests

 This scraper is using requests library to make requests to rotten tomatoes website and using beautifulsoup library as a parser to parse the content.